sts10/linux-config/readme.markdown

 ## Dev Environment
 1. Install [rbenv (via "basic github checkout")](https://github.com/rbenv/rbenv#basic-github-checkout) and an up-to-date Ruby (and set that to global).
-2. Install Rust with `curl https://sh.rustup.rs -sSf | sh`
+2. [Install Rust](https://www.rust-lang.org/en-US/install.html) with `curl https://sh.rustup.rs -sSf | sh`
-    - Needed to add `export PATH="$HOME/.cargo/bin:$PATH"` to end of `~/.bashrc`
+    - I needed to add `export PATH="$HOME/.cargo/bin:$PATH"` to end of `~/.bashrc`, which is likely in the included bashrc in this repo.
-    - you can uninstall at anytime with `rustup self uninstall`
+    - Note: you can uninstall at anytime with `rustup self uninstall`
 3. Setup Github
-  a. set git username and email
+   1. set git username and email
-  b.
-Google for Github setup-- you're going to need to generate a new shh key pair on your machine, then upload the public key to Github.
+   2. Google for Github setup-- you're going to need to generate a new shh key pair on your machine, then upload the public key to Github.
 I followed [these instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), creating an ssh key locally, with a passphrase that I stored in my fly keepass database.
 4. Install and set up Jekyll for my Github blog:
    1. Be sure rbenv is set up and a modern version of Ruby is set to global.
    2. `gem install jekyll bundler`